shpml/fundamentals/10_chapter/08_lesson.md

 ```js
 document.getElementsByClassName('special')
 ```
 This method will return any elements with the class `special`.
-In the above example, it will return a NodeList containing the second and third list items, as they both have the class `special`.
+In the example above, it will return a NodeList containing the second and third list items, as they both have the class `special`.

 ---